Generalized fractal dimensions of invariant measures of full-shift systems over uncountable alphabets: generic behavior: Introduction

 Combining Corollary~\ref{Corolario01} and Theorem \ref{teocentral1} with Proposition \ref{BGT1}, one gets the following result.

-\begin{cor} Let $(X,T)$ be the full-shift system, $X=\prod_{-\infty}^{\infty}M$, where $M$ is a perfect and compact metric space.
+\begin{cor} Let $(X,T)$ be the full-shift system, $X=\prod_{-\infty}^{\infty}M$, where $M$ is a compact and perfect metric space.
 Let $X$ be endowed with the metric~\eqref{metric}.
 Then, is a residual subset of $\mathcal{M}(T)$. \end{cor}

 Again, one may compare Corollary~\ref{Corolario02} with Theorem 1.1 (III-IV).
-Here, $X$ is perfect, compact and endowed with the metric~$\eqref{metric}$.
-There, $X$ is perfect, Polish, and endowed with any metric such that $T$ and $T^{-1}$ are both Lipschitz.
+Here, $X$ is compact, perfect and endowed with the metric~$\eqref{metric}$.
+There, $X$ is Polish, perfect and endowed with any metric such that $T$ and $T^{-1}$ are both Lipschitz.

 By Corollary~\ref{Corolario02}, each $\mu\in HP\cap \M_{X}$ is supported on a set $Z\subset X$ with $\dim_{H}(Z)=0$ and $\dim_P(Z)=\infty$.
 Thus, $Z$ is a dense and totally disconnected subset of $X$ (suppose that $Z$ is not dense; then, there exist $x \in X$ and $\ve>0$ such that $B(x,\ve)\cap Z = \emptyset$.
 This results in $1 = \mu(Z) + \mu(B(x,\ve))$, which is an absurd, since $\mu(B(x,\ve)) > 0$).